elBichon/brother_eye/README.md

 # Brother_eye
-###### Brother eye is a suite of different image processing tools (face detection, color datection, classification...) that perform analysis on a video stream coming from an ip webcam.
+###### Brother eye is a suite of different image processing tools (face detection, color detection, classification...) that perform analysis on a video stream coming from an ip webcam.

 ## Motivation:
 The project is to extract as much info as possible from a livestream through a portable interface (android smartphone) that can be reused for later purposes.
-It will be one of the brick (with sound, speech, language analysis and reinforcement learning) of a bigger experimental project.

 ## Tech/Frameworks used:
 - [keras](https://keras.io/)
 - opencv